oxayavongsa/aai-540-mlops-final-group-4/README.md

 # 🫀 Aorta Guard: Cardiovascular Disease Detection Pipeline

 This repository contains the full end-to-end machine learning pipeline for predicting cardiovascular disease.
-The project is built for the AAI-540 course and demonstrates data engineering, feature engineering, model training, evaluation, and deployment readiness.
+The project is built for the AAI-540 MLOps course and demonstrates data engineering, feature engineering, model training, evaluation, and deployment readiness.

 ---